Skip to main content

 PropertyHow it’s achieved

-Input integrityInput signatures verified at TEE boundary before processing
+Input integrityInput signatures verified at the TEE boundary before processing

-Output authenticitySigning key held inside TEE, can’t be extracted
+Output authenticitySigning key held inside the TEE; under attestation, can’t be extracted

 DeterminismStateless model + fixed precision = same inputs produce same outputs